RidmiNarthani/RidmiNarthani/README.md

 # Hi there, I'm Ridmi Narthani 👋

-Business Analytics Undergraduate & AAT Passed Finalist with a strong foundation in financial domain knowledge, data analytics, and project management.
+Business Information Systems(Special) Undergraduate & AAT Passed Finalist with a strong foundation in financial domain knowledge, data analytics, and project management.
 I specialize in transforming raw business data into actionable insights using SQL, Power BI, and Tableau.

 ---